 SAD is fittingly named given its status as a “recurrent major depressive disorder with a seasonal pattern usually beginning in fall and continuing into winter months,” as defined in a research article published in the Depression Research and Treatmentjournal.
 This condition takes a lack of daylight to a far deeper level of low.
 It’s sadly debilitating and requires help to overcome.

 If you agree with the axiom that “an ounce of prevention is worth a pound of cure,” then you have reached the main point of this blog: it’s a good idea to do whatever possible to avoid the onset of the winter blues or SAD.
 This includes spending time outdoors during daylight hours, getting some exercise and eating healthy food.

 The Cleveland Clinic recommends a number of nutritional steps to lighten up the darker days ahead and help sidestep symptoms of SAD or the winter blues.
 The right kind of nutrition can be comforting as well as healthy.
 For example, leafy greens have been shown to be vital for decreasing symptoms.

-Drinking daily green beverages made with AIM nutrition can help take the blues out of winter.
-Concentrated whole-food powders such as BarleyLife and LeafGreens deliver a rich source of plant leaf powders: barley, arugula, Swiss chard, spinach and kale.
-Providing two convenient ways to increase your plant-based intake, BarleyLife and LeafGreens offer the wealth of beneficial nutrients found in leafy greens.
+Drinking green beverages daily can help take the blues out of winter.
+Concentrated whole-food powders such as BarleyLife and CoCoa LeafGreens deliver a rich source of plant leaf powders: barley, arugula, Swiss chard, spinach and kale.
+Providing two convenient ways to increase your plant-based intake, BarleyLife and CoCoa LeafGreens offer the wealth of beneficial nutrients found in leafy greens.